Nesvilab/MSFragger/tutorial_glyco-fragger.md

 search will likely be more sensitive.
 **Key Parameters**:

-1. **labile_search_mode, fragment_ion_series, Y_type_masses, and deisotope** should be used as in mass offset glyco-searches (see above).
+1. **labile_search_mode, fragment_ion_series, Y_type_masses, deltamass_allowed_residues, diagnostic_fragments, and diagnostic_intensity_filter, and deisotope** should be used as in mass offset glyco-searches (see above).
 2. **localize_delta_mass**: shifted ions are not necessary for fully labile modifications (like glycosylation in CID/HCD searches), but can be useful for determining the presence of other types of modifications.
-If interested only in glycans, use the recommended settings for mass offset search; if interested in other modifications as well, set to 1.
+If interested only in glycans in CID/HCD data, this can be set to 0; otherwise, and if interested in other modifications as well as glycans, set to 1.
 3. **mass_offsets, isotope_error**: set to 0
 4. **precursor_mass_lower, precursor_mass_upper**: these define the range of the open search.
 For example, precursor_mass_lower = -200, precursor_mass_upper = 2500 would allow any mass shift between -200 and 2500 Da, accounting for many types of glycans (and many other peptide modifications).
-5. **deltamass_allowed_residues, diagnostic_fragments, and diagnostic_intensity_filter** are NOT yet supported for open searches.

 ### Variable Modification Search
 Recommended only for ETD/ECD data.
 Enter glycans of interest as variable modifications (see the